Davidjc13/djc_nn/README.md

-# djc_nn
+# Neural Network Utilities

-Repositorie to store some of my tools
+A curated collection of daily-use tools for neural network development, experimentation, and optimization.